UniversalDependencies/docs/_fi-feat/Case.md

 ### `Dis`: distributive

-The distributive case conveys that something happened to every member of a set, one in a time.
-The _-ttain_ suffix can be analysed as an adverbial derivation instead of as a noun suffix.
+The distributive case conveys that something happened to every member of a set, one at a time.
+The _-ttain_ suffix can be analysed as an adverbial derivation instead of a noun suffix.

 #### Examples